preciofishbone/OmniaDocsG2/blocks/user-profile-completion/index.rst

 .. image:: user-profile-settings-general-v75.png

 You can add the texts in any tenant language.
-Just click the flag to change language.

 Style
 ------